LiU-SeeGoals/firmware/README.md

 cd cube/toebite/makefile/
 make
 ```

 This will generete the .hex and .bin files

->Depending on where ```STM32CUBEMX``` installed the libraries there might be some linking issues with the makefile, so make sure to take a look at the paths if you cannot make
+>Depending on where ```STM32CUBEMX``` installed the libraries there might be some linking issues with the makefile, so make sure to take a look at the paths in the MakeFiles if it does not work

 ## programming

 There are two option one for command line and one magic gui (that works)

 ### Terminal based